New Orleans' St. Augustine High School Marching Band, the self-proclaimed "Best Band in the Land"

 In 1960, Ruby Bridges famously desegregated New Orleans' public schools.
 Seven years later, St. Augustine desegregated Mardi Gras parades.

 Band members say they were urinated on as they passed under balconies.
-Dr. Kenneth St. Charles is the school's president.
+Dr. Kenneth St. Charles was the school's president in 2020.

 Dr. Kenneth St. Charles: So they had people throwing things at them.
 They had to not respond.
 They had people yelling obscenities to them.
 They could not respond.